-- Garlic – if you are not a fan of garlic, you can choose to use onions instead.
+- Garlic – if you are not a garlic fan, use onions instead.

 - White wine – to add more complexity and richness to the dish’s flavor, add ½ cup of dry white wine as soon as the eggplants are slightly roasted before you stir in the rest of the ingredients.

-If you are in love with Eggplants as we are, don't forget to check our 9 Vegan Eggplant Recipes post.
+If you love eggplants as we do, don't forget to check out our 9 Vegan vegan eggplant recipes post.

 Italian Eggplant Stew - 4 Ingredients

-- Wash and chop the eggplant and tomatoes under running water and cut them into medium chunks.18 oz eggplant, 18 oz tomatoes
+- Wash and chop the eggplant and tomatoes under running water and cut them into medium chunks.

-- Cook the eggplant until it is golden.18 oz eggplant
+- Cook the eggplant until it is golden.

 - Add the rest of the ingredients.
 As soon as the eggplant chunks are golden, add garlic, the diced tomatoes, and the rosemary sprig.
 Optionally add extra virgin olive oil and salt.
-Stir thoroughly and close the lid.18 oz tomatoes, 4 garlic cloves, 1 rosemary sprig, 2 tablespoons olive oil, sea salt
+Stir thoroughly and close the lid.

 - Stir once or twice and let the stew cook for 20 minutes over low heat, with the lid on.